dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/publish/model-versions.md

 description: "Version models to help with lifecycle management"
 ---

-:::info Beta functionality
+:::info New functionality
 This functionality is new in v1.5.
-These docs exist to provide a high-level overview of what's to come.
-The specific syntax is liable to change.

 For more details and to leave your feedback, check out the GitHub discussion:
 * ["Model versions" (dbt-core#6736)](https://github.com/dbt-labs/dbt-core/discussions/6736)